Sparsity-constrained optimization

 PlotRecovery(xopt,out.sol,[900,500,500,250],1)

-The inputs and outputs of SCOpack are detailed below, where inputs ($\texttt{func}$, $\texttt{n}$, $\texttt{s}$, $\texttt{solvername}$) are required.
+The inputs and outputs of the Matlab version of $\texttt{SCOpack}$ are described below, with analogous specifications for the Python version.
+Inputs ($\texttt{func}$, $\texttt{n}$, $\texttt{s}$, $\texttt{solvername}$) are required.
 The parameters in $\texttt{pars}$ are optional, but setting certain ones may improve the solver's performance and the solution quality.
-For example, if solver $\texttt{NHTP}$ is chosen, then tuning a proper $\texttt{pars.eta}$ may significantly improve the solver performance in terms of convergence speed and accuracy.
-Moreover, solver $\texttt{IIHT}$ enables addressing the SCO problems with non-negative constraints.
+For example, if solver $\texttt{NHTP}$ is chosen, then tuning a proper $\texttt{pars.eta}$ may improve the solver performance in terms of convergence speed and accuracy.
+Moreover, solver $\texttt{IIHT}$ can process the SCO problems with non-negative constraints.
 To do so, just set $\texttt{pars.neg}$=1.

 function out = SCOpack(func,n,s,solvername,pars)